Now what, for goodness sake, might the following brief excerpt mean?

 Lonergan’s critique (shows that) by using the technique of implicit definition, the emphasis shifts from trying to define the relevant variables to searching heuristically for the maximum extent of interconnections and interdependence; and that the variables discovered in this way might not resemble very much the objects (or the aggregates) which, in the first instance, one was thinking about.
 [Gibbons, 1987]

-Gibbons is implying that the term “monetary function,” used as an abstract explanatory term, does “not resemble very much” a) the aggregates (wages, rent, automobile sales) which first occur to us as corporate accountants or national income accountants, or b) the terms “boom” and “slump” which occur to us as we experience the trade cycle.
-Through trial and struggle we advance by means of insight into an image to terms at a more adequate level of abstraction, so that we can explain rather than merely postulate or assert.
+Gibbons is implying that the term “monetary function,” used as an abstract explanatory term, does “not resemble very much” a) the aggregates (wages, rent, automobile sales) which first occur to us as corporate accountants or national income accountants, or b) the terms “boom” and “slump” which occur to us as we experience the aberrant trade cycle.
+Through trial and struggle we advance by means of insight into a representative image to terms at a more adequate level of abstraction, so that we can explain rather than merely postulate or assert.

 Thus, masses might be defined as the correlatives implicit in Newton’s law of inverse squares.
 Then there would be a pattern of relationships constituted by the verified equation; the pattern of relationships would fix the meaning of the pair of coefficients m1, m2; and the meaning so determined would be the meaning of the name, mass.
 In like manner, heat might be defined implicitly by the first law of thermodynamics and the electric and magnetic fields intensities, E and H, might be regarded as vector quantities defined by Maxwell’s equations for the electromagnetic field.
 CWL 3, 80/103]